Ivana505/art-of-chocolate/README.md

 # Art Of Chocolate
 Art Of Chocolate is an E-commerce Website that allows people to buy chocolate with unusual tastes.
-It is loved by many pastry chefs around the world. s a startup Company we will wait for few months before deciding on the best place to show off our product.
+It is loved by many pastry chefs around the world.

-- People - Concentration of the business is on personas who like new things, who are not afraid to risk and who are adventurous.
+Also, our clients are people like new things, who are not afraid to risk and who are adventurous.
 People all over the World as Website gives shipping option.

+This project is made for Code Institute Full-stack development program - Portfolio 5.

 You can access live page to Art Of Chocolate by clicking [here](https://art-of-chocolate.herokuapp.com/).

+IMAGE TO BE ADDED HERE

 # Business Model

 Art Of Chocolate is a B2C business supporting the end consumer.
-The site gives User the option to create an account, look for desired product and purchase it by card and sign-up for a Newsletter.
-Full CRUD functionality is available for superusers only.
+The site gives User option to interact with central dataset, choose and purchase products and process payment with Stripe.
+Users can sign-up to Art Of Chocolate Newsletter.
+Full CRUD functionality is available to the user.

 # Marketing Strategy